uvaai/pdp/modules/m5/content.md

 ### Seminars

-There are three scheduled seminars for this module:
+There are two scheduled seminars for this module:

 * **Multivariate linear & Vectorizing code** on *Thursday October 7th at 13:00* in room G3.02